Em Client Acquires Postbox Inc., Expanding Its Reach To A Broader User Base

 The Acquisition solidifies eM Client's position as a leading email client provider, bringing its innovative solutions to a growing audience.

-Prague, October 23, 2024 – eM Client, a leading provider of email client software, announced its acquisition of Postbox Inc., a well-established email application company based in the United States.
+PRAGUE, CZECH REPUBLIC - Newsaktuell - 23 October 2024 - eM Client, a leading provider of email client software, announced its acquisition of Postbox Inc., a well-established email application company based in the United States.
 This acquisition enables eM Client to extend its innovative solutions to an even larger global audience, reinforcing its position as one of the most comprehensive email platforms available.

 Summary: